Red Rising: Prequel comic

 A six-issue prequel comic book series exploring the origins of the rebel group "Sons of Ares" called Red Rising: Sons of Ares was published by Dynamite Entertainment in 2017.
 The series was continued with six more issues published in 2020.

-Board game
+Adaptations

+Audiobooks

+An audiobook of Red Rising, the first book in the series, was released on January 28, 2014 by Recorded Books.
+GraphicAudio produced an audiobook of book one in two parts that include full cast, cinematic music and sound effects.
+Part one was released on March 22, 2023, and part two was released on May 15.

+Other media

 In February 2021, Stonemaier Games announced their Red Rising board game.
 The game got a Recommendation by the International Gamers Awards 2021.

+In 2014, Universal Pictures secured the rights for a film adaptation, but the project was eventually scrapped.
+Brown began developing Red Rising as a television series in 2018, and insinuated that the potential series had one of the major streaming services interested in adapting the series in 2021.